hajimeuchiyama/coursera-getting-and-cleaning-data-course_project/README.md

 		- `test/subject_test.txt`
     - The directory structure and all file names must be intact as specified since they are referenced in a *hard-coded* manner in the R script.
 Do not change any of these, otherwise the R script will not work properly.
 3. Download the submitted R script ("run_analysis.R") and save it in the R working directory.
 4. The R script uses the following R packages.
-Install them if not done yet.
+Install them in your system if not done yet.
   - `plyr`
   - `dplyr`